Silicon IP Cores

 ---|---|---|---|---|

-The AES-GCM can be mapped to any Intel FPGA device (provided sufficient silicon resources are available).
-The following are sample Intel® results with all core I/Os assumed to be routed on-chip.
+The AES-GCM can be mapped to any AMD FPGA device (provided sufficient silicon resources are available).
+The following FPGA-resource utilization and performance figures assume all core I/Os are routed on-chip.
+The throughput figures apply to the case that a 128-bit key is used.
 The provided figures do not represent the higher speed or smaller area for the core.
 Please contact CAST to get characterization data for your target configuration and technology.

 AES-GCM Standard (-S)